-Mr. Leonard RUGWABIZA is the Chief Economist, Ministry of Finance and Economic Planning since 2015, prior to that Leonard Rugwabiza was the director general for national planning and research at Rwanda's Ministry of Finance and Economic Planning, he spent two years as an economist with the African Development Bank.
+Mr. Leonard RUGWABIZA is the Economic Advisor, Ministry of Finance and Economic Planning.
+He also served as the Chief Economist, Ministry of Finance and Economic Planning since 2015, prior to that Leonard Rugwabiza was the director general for national planning and research at Rwanda's Ministry of Finance and Economic Planning, he spent two years as an economist with the African Development Bank.
 Earlier, he served in the strategic planning unit of the Ministry of Finance.

 He has been instrumental in shaping, strategizing and implementing Rwanda’s economic policies.

 Ms. KEZA Faith is the Chief Technology Officer at RwandaOnline, developer and operator of Irembo, a platform that is digitizing the way the Government of Rwanda offers services to citizens and businesses.
 Irembo has currently served 1.4M Rwandans and offers over 80 services online.
 Prior to RwandaOnline, Faith worked in Silicon Valley, California as a Software Engineer at Google, Delphix and Oracle working on both enterprise and consumer software products.